11 Different Types of Docile Chicken Breeds

 If you’re looking for a breed that’s good with kids and other animals, the Salmon Faverolle is an excellent choice.

 They come in various colors, including salmon (hence the name), black, white, and blue.
-These docile chicken breeds only downside is that they don’t do well in cold climates.
+The only downside of these docile chicken breeds is that they don’t do well in cold climates.

-The hen lays about 140 eggs annually, but the rooster will only lay about 50 eggs annually.
+The hen lays about 140 eggs annually, but the rooster only lays about 50.

 Chickens are an excellent meat source, so consider these guys if you want your flock.